lisaoude/gifinder-pwa/README.md

 Always wanted to quickly see the trending GIFs? **_Gifinder_** is here!
 On load, you will get 24 GIFs that meet your requirements!
 By clicking on one of the GIFs, you will see that GIF's title, posted time, original source and a link to view the GIF at [Giphy.com](https://giphy.com).

-Gifinder is a server side rendering application.
+Gifinder is a server-side rendering application.

 [My work can be viewed right here](https://gifinder-pwa.herokuapp.com/).